• Skip to primary navigation

 A dramatic downtown intersection in Indianapolis: America’s most American city. ©KettiWilhelm2019

-Back in May, I told a cab driver in Milan I was moving to the US and he said “oh really?
+Back in May, I told a cab driver in Milan, where I had been living for three years, I was moving to the US.
+He said, “oh really?
 You mean New York?”

 This is pretty common.
-People all over the world tell me they’ve experienced the US – usually New York City, Miami, San Francisco, or Las Vegas.
+People all over the world tell me they’ve experienced the US – usually New York City, Miami, and/or San Francisco.
+Maybe Las Vegas.
 While these cities are icons of architecture, tech and trend setting, I would argue they’re not representative of what this country actually is for the vast majority of people who live here.
-(Just like how seeing Rome as a tourist doesn’t tell you what it’s like to live in Italy.)
+(Just like how seeing the center of Rome as a tourist doesn’t tell you what it’s like to live in Italy.)

 Indianapolis is one of the first US cities I’ve written about, now that I’m back in my home country, and exploring a region that I’ve never been to before.
 I get to feel like a tourist myself, and I’m having some realizations about what makes a typical American city.